ktderosier/WorkoutApp/README.md

 The edit workout page still needs to have a 'remove' function and the ability to edit the title of the workout.

+The workout page also needs to ability to delete exercises, edit the title, and delete the entire workout.

 For the "Create exerise" page, I still want to add an area to upload or link an image that will append on the workout page.

 When creating an excerise, I want to add a quick pop-up to show 'exerise added'.